6 data preparation best practices for analytics applications

 2. Define successful data preparation

 Acceptable data quality metrics are an important part of documenting the analytics use case in advance of designing your data preparation pipeline.
-An inside sales team working the phones, for example, would be unhappy with a data set that doesn't include accurate contact numbers for all their prospects.
-A marketing team, on the other hand, may be content with a relatively low percentage of complete records if they don't plan to do telephone marketing.
+For example, an inside sales team working the phones would be unhappy with a data set that doesn't include accurate contact numbers for all their prospects.
+A marketing team, on the other hand, might be content with a relatively low percentage of complete records if they don't plan to do telephone marketing.

-Is a higher metric on data quality always better?
-Not really, partly because use cases vary so much, but also because of the cost to prepare data, including both design and runtime costs.
+A higher metric on data quality isn't always better.
+That's partly because use cases vary so much but also because of the cost to prepare data, including design and runtime, is high.
 Be careful to prepare data appropriately for each use case.

-Useful metrics to gauge the success of a data preparation initiative include data accuracy, completeness, consistency, duplication and timeliness.
+Useful metrics to gauge the success of a data preparation initiative include data accuracy, completeness, consistency, duplicates and timeliness.

 3. Prioritize data sources based on the use case

 As you bring data together from multiple sources, you'll quickly realize that not all systems are equal.
-Some may have more complete data, some more consistent and some may have records that are more up to date.
+Some might have more complete data, some more consistent and some might have records that are more up to date.

 An important part of the data preparation process is deciding how to resolve differences among data sources.
 That also depends on the use case.
-For example:
+Some examples include the following:

-- If I'm preparing data for sales analytics, I may prioritize data from the CRM system where salespeople enter customer records and should know what they need in terms of quality.
+- If I'm preparing data for sales analytics, I might prioritize data from the CRM system where salespeople enter customer records and should know what they need in terms of quality.

 - For a data science project, I'm likely to prioritize data that has a fine degree of detail because data scientists like to run raw detailed data through analytics algorithms to identify interesting patterns.